Freedom Call: Beyond and Master of Light (2013–present)

 Ages of Light (1998–2013) is the first best-of compilation by Freedom Call.
 It was released on 26 April 2013 by SPV.

 The band announced on 15 September 2013 that they were working on a new album, Beyond, with a new lineup.
 Ilker Ersin returned to the band to resume bass duties and Ramy Ali joined the band on drums.

 A music video was filmed on 15 December 2013 for the song Union of the Strong.
 The shoot took place in the vicinity of Nuremberg and Franconia, the song was taken from the album Beyond that was released on 21 February 2014.
 A vinyl version of Beyond was released on 14 March 2014.
 Beyond was produced by Chris Bay and Stephan Ernst at the Separate Sound Studios in Nuremberg and at Freedom Call's own studio.

 In May 2015 Freedom Call released 666 Weeks Beyond Eternity, a reissued edition of their 2002 studio album, Eternity.
 As the title suggests, 666 Weeks Beyond Eternity was released 666 weeks after the release of the original album.
 The re-issue is a two disc set featuring the original Eternity album which has been remastered, plus it includes some bonus content on the second disc including live tracks, acoustic tracks, special versions of their songs, as well as a new song written exclusively for this release.

 In support of the album release, the 666 Weeks Beyond Eternity Tour 2015 occurred between October 2015 (Glasgow, UK; 9 Oct) and December 2015 (Augsburg, Germany; 22 Dec).

 In July 2016 Freedom Call launched a new Official Fanclub on Facebook.

-Freedom Call's most recent album, Master of Light was released on 11 November 2016 (18 November in USA).
+Freedom Call's ninth studio album, Master of Light was released on 11 November 2016 (18 November in USA).
 The first single taken from the album (Hammer of the Gods) was released on 8 July 2016.
 A promotional video for the track Metal is for Everyone became available on 2 November 2016.
 Following a release party at Rockcafe Brown Sugar in Nürnberg on 10 November 2016, the four-city Master of Light Latin America tour ran from 25 November until 2 December 2016.

 The Master of Light tour which began in 2016 continued through 2017 and in to 2018.
-Countries visited (or to be visited) as part of the 2017–2018 legs of the tour include Argentina, Austria, Belgium, Brazil, Colombia, the Czech Republic, France, Germany, Hungary, Italy, Japan, Mexico, Netherlands, Portugal, Slovakia, Spain, Sweden, Switzerland, Thailand and the UK.
+Countries visited as part of the 2017–2018 legs of the tour included Argentina, Austria, Belgium, Brazil, Colombia, the Czech Republic, France, Germany, Hungary, Italy, Japan, Mexico, Netherlands, Portugal, Slovakia, Spain, Sweden, Switzerland, Thailand and the UK.
 A number of festival dates also took place, with others scheduled for 2018 that included 70,000 Tons of Metal from 1 to 5 February 2018, and include Metalfest Open Air 2018 and Leyendas Del Rock 2018.
+The band's 2024 full-length album was called Silver Romance and released in May by Steamhammer.